Artist, editor and publisher

 “How to live in times of global warming?
 Experimenting with new and out-of-date colour negatives and photographic paper, Małgorzata’s landscapes are flamboyant, mesmerising, haunting.
 Each page of Lassen unravels a sense of urgency.” - Delphine Bedel

-In the age of the Anthropocene and the midsts the climate crisis, sheets of ice crashing into the sea, wildfires and ravaged forests have become the picturesque tropes of environmental disaster.
+In the age of the Anthropocene and the midsts of the climate crisis, sheets of ice crashing into the sea, wildfires and ravaged forests have become the picturesque tropes of environmental disaster.
 As with any cliché, overuse has lessened their original impact, raising the question: how can we continue to depict this urgent issue in a way that maintains attention?
 Małgorzata Stankiewicz’s latest book, Lassen, offers one solution.
 Striking and often ambiguous, the full-bleed images establish an atmosphere of abstract shapes and colours, providing only occasional orienting glimpses of trees and ground.

 Taken in forests, beside lakes, and on mountain passes, the connection between the work and the dangers facing these environments is emphasised by titles repurposed from news articles, such as Untitled (2017 Was California’s Largest And Most Destructive Fire Season on Record).
 In this light, mesmerising reds and yellows that might otherwise be associated with nights around a campfire, instead call to mind the bushfires currently raging in Australia and other vulnerable ecosystems worldwide.